-It was a risk to produce dry red wines, but Wynns was very successful in the sequence.
-As novelty was introduced, as origin of the wines "Coonowarra" on the label to lead.
-In 1972, the winery was bought by the Allied Vintners, then later came into the possession of the multinational South Corp who was finally released in 2005 by Multi Foster's was acquired.
-In 2011, all wine activities were listed in a separate, publicly traded company Treasury Wine Estates spun off, which now includes Wynns.
-David Wynn received the prestigious award in 1995 for his great service to Australian winemaking O'Shea Award,
+It was a risk to produce dry red wines, but Wynns was subsequently very successful.
+A novelty was introduced, as the origin of the wines "Coonowarra" on the label to lead.
+In 1972 the winery was bought by the Allied Vintners and later came into the possession of the multinationals South Corp, who finally got the Multi Foster's was acquired.
+In 2011, all wine activities were named in a separate, listed company Treasury Wine Estates outsourced, to which Wynns now belongs.
+In 1995 David Wynn received the prestigious award for his great contribution to Australian viticulture O'Shea Award,

-Today, the vineyards cover 950 hectares of vineyards, which is about three quarters of the entire Coonawarra area.
-The flagships of the house are two in Barrique matured, long-lived red wines, which are pressed from the best vineyards and grapes.
-In 1955, named after Michael Wynn's first son "Michael Shiraz "(Then it was called" Michael Hermitage ") created.
-He matures for 18 months in new American oak barrels.
-The named after the original owner "John Riddoch Cabernet Sauvignon "Was first produced in 1982 and is often referred to as the" Black Label ".
-This deep-dark, almost black wine, produced only in the best of years, ripens for 26 months in French oak barrels.
-More wines are going out Chardonnay.
+Today the vineyards cover 950 hectares of vines, which is around three quarters of the entire Coonawarra area.
+The flagships of the house are two in Barrique developed, long-lasting red wines, which are made from the best locations and grapes.
+In 1955 the “Michael Shiraz "(Then he was called" Michael Hermitage ").
+It matures in new American oak barrels for 18 months.
+The “John Riddoch Cabernet Sauvignon "Was first produced in 1982 and is often referred to as the" black label ".
+This deep dark, almost black wine, which was only produced in its prime, matures in French barriques for 26 months.
+More wines will be made Chardonnay.
 Merlot and Riesling vinified.
-Another brand is produced since 2001 "Harold Vineyard Cabernet Sauvignon”, which has been produced since 2001.
+Another brand is the “Harold Vineyard Cabernet Sauvignon”, which has been produced since 2001.